mdhorne/patstat_with_python/README.md

 # patstat_with_python
 Using the Patstat database from the European Patent Office with Python.

-These scripts use Selenium and have been tested with Mozilla Firefox and the geckodriver.
-I cannot guarantee they will work with other browsers.
+These scripts use Selenium and have been implemented with Mozilla Firefox and the geckodriver.
+It has been successfully tested with Microsoft Edge and Google Chrome.

 For Mozilla Firefofx, the web driver file can be downloaded using the following link: https://github.com/mozilla/geckodriver/releases